-In accordance with Section 210(1) (b) of The Cities Act, the Board changes the assessment and directs a revision of the assessment roll for all properties under appeal.
-The resultant change in assessment will reflect a revised stratification to include (with the exception of the current Group 6) all warehouses under appeal city wide >24,000 sq. ft. and having a site coverage greater than 17%.
-The new Market Cap Rate arising from this stratification will be applied to the determination of the new assessed value of the subject properties.
+In accordance with Section 210(1) (b) of The Cities Act, the Board changes the assessment and directs a revision of the assessment roll for the property under appeal.
+The resultant change in assessment will reflect the revised warehouse stratification (determined in BOR 36-2019) to include (with the exception of the current Group 6) all warehouses under appeal city wide >24,000 sq. ft. and having a site coverage greater than 17%.
+The new Market Cap Rate arising from this stratification will be applied to the determination of the new assessed value of the subject property.